 LAST UPDATED ON:

-The whole trip was supposed to last 4 hours or so, but we stopped in between for quite some time and we were shown some flora and production of coffee and local rum which was pretty educative and interesting.
-Even though we were expecting that we will be riding the whole duration of the trip, I’ll be honest here and say that my buttocks was really thankful at the end 😉
+The whole trip was supposed to last 4 hours or so, but we stopped in between for quite some time and they showed us some of the Cuban plants on the local farm and production of coffee and local rum which was pretty interesting actually!